umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/index.md

 ![settings](images/settings.jpg)

 ##Naming a Project
-When you create a Trial project for the first time, a unique project name will be generated for you, based on the name you put in the signup-form.
-You can at anytime change this name by using the _Rename project_ option from the _Settings_ dropdown. **NOTE**: If you are working locally you need to make a fresh local clone of the project, once you’ve changed your project name.
+When you create an Umbraco Cloud project you will get to choose your own name for the project.
+You will also be able to choose which color the project should have in your project overview.
+If you are creating a Trial project for the first time, a unique project name will be generated for you, based on the name you put in the signup-form - and a color will be chosen for you at random.

-If you are creating non-Trial project you will get to choose your own name for the project when you create it - _remember to make a fresh local clone after renaming your project_.
-You will also be able to choose which color the project should have in your project overview when creating a new project.
+You can at anytime change the name of your project by using the _Rename project_ option from the _Settings_ dropdown. **NOTE**: If you are working locally you need to make a fresh local clone of the project, once you’ve changed your project name.

-A Umbraco Cloud project name is unique which means if a project with the name you choose already exists, you will need to choose another name before you can create the project.
+An Umbraco Cloud project name is unique which means if a project with the name you choose already exists, you will need to choose another name before you can create the project.

 ##Deleting a Project
 This does what it says.
 Once you've confirmed deletion of a project it is permanently removed as are all data, media, databases, configuration, setup, and domain bindings.
 So, make sure this is what you want.